-84. The resource position for soft sand is more favourable, as the 2022 landbank figure is 10.2 years.
-However, without additional sites coming forward the supply situation will inevitably become tighter towards the end of the plan period.
+85. The resource position for soft sand is slightly less favourable, with a 2023 landbank figure of 9.84 years, down from 10.23 years in 2022.
+Without additional sites coming forward the supply situation will inevitably become tighter towards the end of 2026.

-85. The SMP includes a presumption against new workings of soft sand within the Surrey Hills AONB because it is not so scarce as to justify sufficient need (in the wider public interest), to outweigh the objectives to conserve the landscape and scenic beauty of the designation, which attracts the highest status of protection.
-This situation will continue to be monitored closely by the MPA.
+86. The SMCS includes a presumption against new workings of soft sand within the Surrey Hills National Landscape because the mineral is not so scarce as to justify sufficient need (in the wider public interest), to outweigh the objectives to conserve the landscape and scenic beauty of the designation, which attracts the highest status of protection.
+This situation will continue to be monitored closely by the MPA, including in the preparation of the MWLP.